Margaret Farrar

 Research Interests

-Margaret E Farrar, Ph.D's most recent book, co-authored with anthropologist Adam Kaul, explores the question: How do we make places, and make places our own? *Becoming Utopia* delves into the experiences of a small Midwestern community as it navigates the conflicting impulses of 21st-century place-making.
-These include nostalgia for the past, which is often undermined by complex origin stories of displacement and colonialism, the balance between historic preservation and disruptive new technologies, and the pursuit of ecological sustainability by multinational corporations.
-Additionally, the book examines the commitment to localism within the context of pervasive globalization.
-Each contradiction presents existential questions for small communities across the U.S. Through ethnographic and textual analyses, Farrar and Kaul investigate the purpose and challenges of creating place-based sites for cultural memory, the difficulty of disentangling dissonant heritages from understandings of the past, and the profound impact that supposedly "low impact" technologies can have on the life of a place.
-They also explore how "local" and "global" narratives are continuously interpolated and amalgamated.Education & Awards
+My most recent book (co-authored with anthropologist Adam Kaul) asks the question: How do we make places, and make places our own? \\*Becoming Utopia* is the story of what happens when a small, Midwestern community negotiates the contradictory impulses of 21st century place-making: nostalgia for the past undercut by complex origin stories of displacement and colonialism, historic preservation and disruptive new technologies, ecological sustainability as enacted by multinational corporations, commitment to localism in a context of omnipresent globalization.
+Each of these contradictions poses a set of existential questions for small communities across the U.S. Through ethnographic and textual analyses, we explore the purpose and challenge of creating place-based sites for cultural memory; the difficulty of untangling dissonant heritages from our understandings of the past; the profound impact that purportedly “low impact” technologies can have on the life of place; and the ways in which “local” and “global” stories are interpolated and amalgamated at every moment.

 Education